worseTyler/MarkdownBlogs/2019/11/net-core-3-video/index.md

 Who wouldn't?
 This topic is much more detailed than a single hour talk or short blog can cover.
 Here's the [link to all the code](https://github.com/IntelliTect-Samples/2019-10-23.VisualStudio2019Launch) for IntelliTect's Visual Studio 2019 event.

 For continued learning, consider joining a local .NET Users Group to connect with developers of varying skill levels.
-[Click here](https://www.meetup.com/Spokane-NET-User-Group/) for the Spokane .NET Users Group meetup page.
+[Click here](https://www.meetup.com/Spokane-NET-User-Group/) for the Spokane .NET Users Group meet up page.

 There are multiple blogs and videos that can help.
 Here are some recent blogs that IntelliTect team members have written: